 The Member States emphasize the importance of policies on ICT considering their economic and social role.

 For the past twenty years, the use of Information and Communication Technologies (ICT) has fundamentally changed the practices and procedures of nearly all aspects of business life and governance.
-The Member States emphasize the importance of policies on ICT considering their economic and social role.

-As in the previous Summits, at the 6th Summit of Turkic Council held in 3 September 2018 in Cholpon-Ata, Presidents urged the Member States to continue their efforts to enhance their cooperation and coordination in the field of ICT.
+At the 6th Summit of Turkic Council held in 3 September 2018 in Cholpon-Ata, Presidents urged the Member States to continue their efforts to enhance their cooperation and coordination in the field of ICT.

-Through these mechanisms, the Member States of Turkic Council are discussing policy approaches critical to cooperation among themselves concerning the issues like innovation, the free flow of data, emerging digital technologies and challenges like cyber-threats.
+Through these mechanisms, the Member States of the Turkic Council are discussing policy approaches critical to cooperation among themselves concerning the issues like innovation, the free flow of data, emerging digital technologies and challenges like cyber-threats.